dantesabatier/CoreData/README.md

 The SQL persistent store is a (fully managed by the framework) SQL database, this includes:

 - Creating and updating the structure, creation, modification of tables, columns, indexes, unique constraints, integration levels, etc.
-- Query generation, the framework uses expressions and predicates, i.e. mathematical logic (first-order logic) to filter lookups on sets.
+- Query generation, the framework uses the (profoundly beautiful) expressions and predicates, which is somewhat similar to using the relational model to filter collections using an code-enriched pseudo language based on mathematical logic, predicate logic or first-order logic to filter lookups on sets.
 - Data mutation, create, update, delete.
 - Data migration, this includes exporting data of data type from one persistent store to another.